 You could make a 2 minute video of shaping your dog to blow bubbles in a bowl of water and that is fun and impressive.
 Lots of action, and look how fast the dog learns!
 It might go viral.
 Or you could show your dog doing nothing at all while you feed her because the doorbell is ringing.
 I’m betting it won’t go viral, but one can always hope.
 Here’s an exciting picture of classical conditioning in action.

 I seem to have a knack for stumbling into these weird little holes in the Internet video world.
 I like filling them with videos.
 After I published The Barking Recall, several people asked me to show how I taught Clara to lick her chops, wag her tail, and look for treats instead of joining in when Summer barked.
-I figured I’d give it a try, boring or not.
+I figured I’d try it, boring or not.

-The process can be summed up in one sentence.
+I can sum the process up in one sentence.
 Starting when Clara was a puppy, every time Summer barked, no matter what Clara was doing, I gave her her favorite treat: canned cheese.

 The process is pretty straightforward.
 There are two important factors though: timing and consistency.